aarush0/MCA_Project/README.md

 # Video Analysis:

 You can use detect.py file to extract the faces from the video. \
 We have already extracted the features using emotion_detection.py.
-We have save the extracted features using pickle files. \
+We have saved the extracted features using pickle files. \
 You can directly run the code with the help of the pre extracted features using run_svm.py